paroi-tech/typeonly/validator-cli/README.md

   --rto-dir directory              The source directory for rto.json file (optional).
   -t, --type string                The type name of the root element in JSON.
   --non-strict                     Enable non-strict mode (accept extra properties).
-  -e, --json-encoding string       Encoding for JSON file to check (default is utf8).
+  -e, --json-encoding string       Encoding for JSON file to validate (default is utf8).
-  --json file.json                 The JSON file to check (by default at last position, one file allowed).
+  --json file.json                 The JSON file to validate (by default at last position, one file allowed).
 ```

 ## Contribute